 Mooney Hall.
 Named for Monsignor James Mooney, president of Seton Hall from 1907-22, the building houses the Center for Academic Success, the Transfer Student Center, Pre-Major Advising, ROTC/Military Science, Counseling and Psychological Services, the Mailroom, the Print Shop, the University CORE and classrooms and offices.

 Muscarelle Hall.
 The building, which architects designed to complement Presidents Hall, features 12 technologically advanced classrooms.
 Nine of the rooms can accommodate 35 students each, while the remaining rooms include two large classrooms that can hold 70 and 50 students apiece and one smaller room for 25 students.

 The building provides direct ADA-access to Marshall Hall on multiple floors, which visitors can then use to enter Presidents Hall.
 In a nod to history, the building’s cornerstone (which was uncovered during its demolition) has been inlaid into the new building’s lobby.

 Presidents Hall.
 Visually the “centerpiece” of campus, Presidents Hall dates back to 1867.
-It houses administrative offices, including those of the president, provost and executive vice president, general counsel, planning, graduate affairs, and the Office of International Programs.
+It houses administrative offices, including those of the president, provost and executive vice president, general counsel and planning.

 Residence Halls.
 Seton Hall has housing capacity for approximately 2,400 students.
 The residence halls include Cabrini, Neumann, Serra, Xavier, Aquinas, and North and South Boland halls.
 Ora Manor Apartments, Turrell Manor and St. Andrew’s Hall provide University housing off campus.